Fluorescent lamp: Ultraviolet emission

 Fluorescent lamps emit a small amount of ultraviolet (UV) light.
 A 1993 study in the US found that ultraviolet exposure from sitting under fluorescent lights for eight hours is equivalent to one minute of sun exposure.
 Ultraviolet radiation from compact fluorescent lamps may exacerbate symptoms in photosensitive individuals.

 Museum artifacts may need protection from UV light to prevent degradation of pigments or textiles.

 Ballast

-Magnetic ballasts have a low power factor, when aren't connected to a power factor correction capacitor.
+Magnetic ballasts have a low power factor, when not connected to a power factor correction capacitor.
 This increases current drawn by the lighting fixture.

 Fluorescent lamps require a ballast to stabilize the current through the lamp, and to provide the initial striking voltage required to start the arc discharge.
 Often one ballast is shared between two or more lamps.
 Electromagnetic ballasts can produce an audible humming or buzzing noise.
 In North America, magnetic ballasts are usually filled with a tar-like potting compound to reduce emitted noise.
 Hum is eliminated in lamps with a high-frequency electronic ballast.
 Energy lost in magnetic ballasts is around 10% of lamp input power according to GE literature from 1978.
 Electronic ballasts reduce this loss.